-Have you heard about the SQF program?
-Chances are you have, but maybe you've been wondering what all the fuss is about.
-Or, maybe you haven't, and are looking for a quick explanation.
+Chances are you have heard about SQF, but maybe you've been wondering what all the fuss is about.
+Or, maybe you haven't and are looking for a quick explanation.

-Okay, so you probably use an umbrella before you go out in the rain.
+You probably use an umbrella before you go out in the rain.
 It helps protect both you and what you are carrying from getting wet.
-The same can be said for an SQF program, it provides an umbrella over your current food safety and quality programs and brings them under a single cover.
+The same can be said for an SQF program: it provides an umbrella over your current food safety and quality programs, bringing them under a single cover.
 Without a program that encompasses both food safety and quality, you may find some customers wondering why you are taking a chance of getting soaked!

 A third party certification system can benefit companies by providing a greater degree of credibility by acting as an independent program.
 The observations stemming from an audit often provide useful advice for improving a system.
 SQF provides independent certification that food safety and quality comply with international and domestic food safety regulations.

 Now, your next question may be this: How does the SQF Institute go about this certification?
 Basically, there are three Levels of Certification.
-These levels dictate the steps necessary to become SQF-certified:
+These levels dictate the steps necessary to become certified:

 Suppliers must complete and document a food quality assessment of the product and its related process to explain the controls necessary for a consistent quality level.
 A Level 3 SQF certificate can be achieved by completing Levels 1 and 2 first.
 After achieving this level, an SQF-certified supplier is authorized to the use the SQF 1000 or 2000 certification trademark.

-Assign the role of SQF Practitioner to a competent staff person.
-Or, hire an SQF Consultant.
+Assign the role of SQF Practitioner to a competent staff person, or hire an official consultant.
 Someone always needs to be in charge.